 Cobb and her brothers began with what they knew best: a cup of tea around a Fogo Island kitchen table with close friends.
-They had already assembled a small team of off-island industry professionals who travelled to Fogo Island, eager to help.
 They reached out to local friends and family, spending hours discussing hopes for meaningful change, and collecting ideas for the island's future.
-Familiar with the Asset Based Community Development (ABCD)5 and Appreciative Inquiry6 methods, the team began tailoring their community conversations around such questions as: "What do we have?
+Familiar with the Asset Based Community Development (ABCD) and Appreciative Inquiry methods, the team began tailoring their community conversations around such questions as: "What do we have?
 What do we love?
 What do we miss?"
 Through these conversations and the planning process, Shorefast gained energy, enthusiasm, and a dedicated team eager to help turn the tides for Fogo Island.